 Popular Culture & Digital Media (2025) course

-This course considers the phenomena of mass consumer technological culture and new media as the backdrop to contemporary reflections on and engagements with spirituality and theology.
+The module considers the phenomena of popular culture and digital media as the backdrop to contemporary reflections on and engagements with spirituality and theology.
+The module will trace the emergence of the phenomena of popular culture, mass communication, and digital media.

 This is a postgraduate course open to ‘auditors’ e.g. those not enrolled for academic credit.